Unusual types of gramophone records: Microgrooved 78s

 The first instance of what could be considered a "microgroove" record could be traced back to the 1920s.
 More exactly, in 1926 the Edison Phonograph Company released a "Long-Playing" Diamond Disc, that could reproduce up to 12 minutes (10 inch) or 20 minutes (12 inch) per side, thanks to an increase in the density of grooves per cm (totalling to ca. 450 TPI).
 Nevertheless, the fragility and hyper-specificity of the new format proved them to be commercially unsuccessful, and only 14 different records were ever released.

 Microgrooved 78 rpm vinyl records were being issued regularly in the USSR for approximately 10 years, starting from ca. 1950.
 These were labeled as "Long play record", with the correct speed (78 rpm) specified on the label.

+In Québec, the Stàrr label (pressed by the Compo Co.), issued many (microgrooved) double-length 10" 78s featuring two complete songs per side, during the early 1930s.
+These consisted mainly of reissues of older 78s.
+The surviving copies are usually severely worn.

 A small number of 78 rpm microgroove vinyl recordings have been issued by smaller and underground performers, mainly as novelty items, from the 1970s to the present.
 In 2006, the Belfast singer Duke Special released a number of ten inch EPs in 78 rpm.
 A series of 78 rpm microgroove records was issued by the "Audiophile" label during the early LP era.
 They were supposed to provide higher quality sound than 33 rpm by virtue of their faster rotation speed combined while also providing significantly longer playing time than standard groove 78 rpm records.
 In 2011, to celebrate Record Store Day, Capitol Records released a 78 rpm Microgroove record of The Beach Boys, containing the songs "Good Vibrations" and "Heroes And Villains".
 In 2019, Rivermount Records released an audiophile 78 rpm microgroove record, containing 4 classic Dixieland jazz songs, as recorded by The Chicago Cellar Boys.

 Unusually long playing times

 Early LP records rarely exceeded 45 minutes per disc (both sides combined), with a limit in later years of 52 minutes, due to mastering issues.

 By the 1960s–1970s, some records began to exceed the 52-minute limitation, with single albums going to as long as 90 minutes in some cases.
-However, such records had to be cut with much narrower spacing between the grooves, which allowed for a much smaller amount of dynamic range on the records, and meant that playing the record with a worn needle could damage the record.
+However, such records had to be cut with much narrower spacing between the grooves, which led to a much lower dynamic range, and meant that playing the record with a worn needle could damage the record.
 It also resulted in a much quieter sound.

-Spoken word, comedy and sound effects albums, not having a wide range of musical instrumentation to reproduce, can be cut with much narrower spacing between the grooves resulting in lengths considerably in excess of 52 minutes, and materials distributed on 10-inch discs by the National Library Service for the Blind and Physically Handicapped in the 1960s, for instance, commonly reached 90 minutes per disc at 16 rpm and 180 minutes per disc at 8 rpm.
+Spoken word, comedy and sound effects albums, not having a wide range of musical instrumentation to reproduce, can be cut with much narrower spacing between the grooves, resulting in lengths considerably in excess of 52 minutes, and materials distributed on 10-inch discs by the National Library Service for the Blind and Physically Handicapped in the 1960s, for instance, commonly reached 90 minutes per disc at 16 rpm and 180 minutes per disc at 8 rpm.

 A few examples of unusually long albums are listed below: